Jan Dejnožka Home Page

 My books and papers have been published in the United States, Canada, England, Germany, Austria, Switzerland, Norway, Poland, Slovakia, Romania, Israel, and South Africa.

-For Ann Arbor, Michigan readers, four of my books are here in the downtown Ann Arbor District Library.
+For Ann Arbor, Michigan readers, at least three of my books are here in the downtown Ann Arbor District Library.
 Some of them are slightly outdated.
 For free downloads of the updated books, see my ResearchGate page.

 My Amazon Author Central page is here.

 My ResearchGate page is here.
-All my books and papers are free downloads there, and the present site gives links to them below.
-The downloads should be fine even if the previews are not.
+All my books and papers are free downloads there; the present page gives links to them below.
+There were over 20,000 reads of my works as of June 14, 2023.

 My Facebook author page is here, but you might have to be in Facebook to see it.
 It basically just links you to my ResearchGate page.

 Philosophy 101: papers for beginners / Filosofie 101: práce pro začátečníky

 The first three papers in this section were inspired by members of Living Grace Ministry (LGM), Korean United Methodist Church (KUMC), Ann Arbor MI, including Pastor Steve Khang.
 LGM is primarily a youth ministry from middle school up to graduate school, though anyone can attend.
 My views do not reflect those of Pastor Steve, LGM or KUMC.
 In fact, since I’m agnostic, my views are very different in some ways.
 The fourth paper started from three emails I wrote to a Christian who was very kindly trying to help me believe, and grew from there.
 In all the works in this section, or in any other, you can just skip over anything that is too technical.